hd132506/OSS-3rd-project/README.md

 ~~~

 ### How to contribute
+1. Download this
+2. Set a server and database by ericast.sql file, and edit db_info.php as your status
-  - You can send email to ch20792457@gmail.com or use GitHub issue.
+3. You can send email to ch20792457@gmail.com or use GitHub issue.
-  - We'll welcome Any feedback.
+4. We'll welcome Any feedback.